Glyphosate-based herbicides: Sub-lethal effects

 Biomonitoring studies suggest that humans in a non-agricultural setting may be exposed to glyphosate through drinking water and by eating products derived from crops contaminated with this herbicide, especially as glyphosate has been shown to accumulate in plant tissues to levels much higher than present in the environment.
 Significant glyphosate residues have been detected in multiple crops, including honey, corn, wheat and soy products.

-A 2018 study in central Indiana found found that > 90% of pregnant women had detectable urinary glyphosate levels and that these levels correlated significantly with shortened pregnancy lengths.
+A 2018 study in central Indiana found that > 90% of pregnant women had detectable urinary glyphosate levels and that these levels correlated significantly with shortened pregnancy lengths.

 Glyphosate exposure has also been implicated as a contributing factor in the development of chronic kidney disease in agricultural workers.